deeplearninc/auger-ai/README.md

   and Model deploy and predict need cluster to perform operations and will start cluster automatically.
 Cluster will stop automatically after some inactivity period.
 To stop it explicitly, use Project stop() method.
+  Throws exception if can't validate credentials, such project doesn't exist, or network connection error.

   Example:
   ```